airshipit/deckhand/docs/design.md

 does not provide an official media type for YAML, this API will use `application/x-yaml`.

+This is a description of the `v1.0` API.
+Documented paths are considered relative to `/api/v1.0`.

 ### POST `/documents`

 Accepts a multi-document YAML body and creates a new revision which adds